nuxeo/esync/README.md

 Checks the number of each document types for documents and versions

 False positive cases:
-- this does not garantee that we have the same documents indexed, just the same number for a primarytype.
+- this does not guarantee that we have the same documents indexed, just the same number for a primary type.

 False negative cases:
 - some system documents are not indexed and reported as missing type